-Whether you enjoy cozying up by the fire with a cup of hot chocolate or partaking in outdoor snow activities, winter has plenty to offer.
-And for those who are fans of colder temperatures and snowy weather, it’s also quite a beautiful time of year.
+Whether you enjoy cozying up by the fire with a cup of hot chocolate or partaking in outdoor snow activities, the winter season has plenty to offer.
+And for those who are fans of snowy weather, it’s a beautiful time of year.
 Regardless of your feelings about the season, winter also means an overall drop in temperature and humidity.
-Lower humidity levels can have serious consequences for both your home and health.
-To combat the concern, many consider the benefits of using humidifiers in winter.
+Lower humidity levels can have serious consequences for both your health and home.
+To combat the concern, consider the benefits of using a humidifier in the winter.

-But first, what even is the connection between winter season and humidity?
+But first, what is the connection between winter and humidity?
 It’s actually the connection between temperature and humidity.
-Indoor humidity levels, or relative humidity, is measured as how much moisture is in the air at a specific temperature compared to how much moisture could be in the air at said temperature.
-So, as temperatures drop in winter, so does humidity because cooler air cannot hold as much moisture.
-And the lack of moisture results in drier air, AKA a low humidity level.
+Indoor humidity levels, or relative humidity, measure how much moisture is in the air at a specific temperature compared to how much moisture could be in the air at said temperature.
+So, as temperatures drop in the winter, so does the humidity.
+This is ultimately because cooler air cannot hold as much moisture compared to warm air.
+And that lack of moisture results in drier air.

-As the weather gets colder, you also rely on your home’s heating system to keep you warm.
-This is another way the winter season and weather impacts indoor humidity.
-While your home’s furnace is working to keep you warm and comfortable in the cold, it sadly also helps lower indoor humidity levels.
-That dry air feel indoors is maybe the worst part of winter weather.
-Thankfully, whole-home humidifiers can help.
+As the weather gets colder, you also rely more on your home’s heating system to keep you and your family warm.
+This is another reason the winter season and weather impact indoor humidity levels.
+While your home’s furnace is working to keep you warm and comfortable in the cold, it also lowers indoor humidity levels.
+That dry air feeling indoors may be the worst part of colder weather.
+That’s why we recommend a humidifier in the winter.

 Benefits of Using Humidifiers in the Winter

 1. Humidifiers increase moisture levels.
-This is an obvious one, but ensuring your home has good humidity levels truly has several benefits.
-It eliminates common winter air issues such as:
+This is an obvious one, but ensuring your home has good humidity levels has several benefits.
+It eliminates common wintertime indoor air concerns such as:

-- Congestion – a humidifier keeps your nasal cavity and sinus system from drying out, meaning less congestion and sinus issues
+- Reduces congestion: A humidifier keeps your nasal cavity and sinuses from drying out, meaning less congestion and fewer sinus issues.

-- Scratchy throat – again humidity keeps your nasal cavity and throat from drying out (especially overnight!)
+- No scratchy throat: Again, humidity keeps your mucus membranes from drying out (especially overnight!).

-- Dry skin and chapped lips – extra moisture in the air helps keep skin and lips moisturized
+- Goodbye dry skin and chapped lips: Extra moisture in the air helps keep skin and lips moisturized.

 - Reduces sinus headaches